norbu-s/HomeWork-19-11-2020/README.md

 # Horiseon SEO Project

 # Description.
-We have refactor the existing code to optimize the quality and quantity of traffic to Horiseon's website through organic serach engines results.
+We have refactored the existing code to make Horesion's website more accessible and to optimize the quality and quantity of traffic through organic search engine results

 # Project Goal.
 Goal of this project is to increase the quality and quantity of traffic to Horiseon's website.
 While following the Html semantics standards, CSS selectors and sematic structure.